 Lightening up a dark and dreary room will instantly make it more appealing.
-But if adding windows or making other structural changes isn’t an option, you don’t need to worry.
-There are plenty of easy ways to decorate a dark room and turn it into a lighter, brighter place you and your loved ones will want to spend time in.
+If adding windows or making other structural changes is not an option, consider other ways to decorate a dark room and turn it into a lighter, brighter place.

-If you really want to brighten a dark room make sure it's the clearest, brightest, whitest white you can find.
-No cream, no ivory, and no versions of off-white.
-Clear and true is the way to go.
+A white ceiling helps make a room feel taller.
+If you want to brighten a dark room, make sure it is the clearest, brightest, whitest white you can find: no cream, no ivory, and no versions of off-white.
+True white is the way to go.

-Mirrors are perfect tools for brightening dark rooms.
+Mirrors are a perfect tool for brightening a dark room.
 Whenever possible, place mirrors directly opposite windows to reflect as much natural light as possible.
-If this isn't possible don't fret.
-Strategic use of mirrors will always brighten a room - no matter where they're placed.
-Over mantles, over couches, placed on bookcases, or over side tables, mirrors are like little windows that open up spaces wherever they are.
+If this is not possible, any mirror—no matter where it is placed—will work.
+Over mantles, above couches, placed on bookcases, or hung above side tables, mirrors are like little windows that open up spaces wherever they are.

 Lampshades are great because they help to diffuse light and provide a nice decorative element.
-But if your room is dark you have to be careful which shades you choose.
-Opaque shades are a no-no, even if they're a light color.
-Make sure you've got a light material (such as linen) that allows a good amount of light to filter through.
+But if your room is dark, be careful which shades you choose.
+Opaque shades are a no-no, even if they are a light color.
+Make sure you have a light material shade (such as linen) that allows a good amount of light to fill the room.

 Avoid Heavy Light Fixtures

 Large, heavy fixtures can be detrimental to creating a light and airy space.
-When choosing an overhead, hanging fixture make sure you opt for something visually light.
-Crystal chandeliers (as long as they're not too ornate) can be wonderful as the crystals (particularly if they're faceted) will reflect the light from the bulbs.
+When choosing an overhead hanging fixture, make sure you opt for something visually light.
+Crystal chandeliers (as long as they are not too large or ornate) can be wonderful as faceted crystals will reflect the light from the bulbs.

 Put Down a Light Area Rug

-Don't ignore what's underfoot.
+Do not ignore what is underfoot.
 Flooring can set the tone for the whole room.
-A dark floor can make a room feel heavy, whereas a light floor can brighten it.
-The best way to take control (other than replacing your floors) is to put down a light area rug.
-It doesn't have to be a solid color, but if you opt for a patterned rug make sure the overall color scheme is light and bright.
+A dark floor can make a room feel heavy; however, a light floor can brighten it.
+The best way to control this factor (other than replacing your floors) is to put down a light area rug.
+It does not have to be a solid color, but if you opt for a patterned rug, make sure the overall color scheme is light and bright.
 If you prefer a bare floor, consider painting it.
-It's not the right option for everyone, but it can be a lot of fun!
+This may not be the right option for everyone, but it can be a decorative.